qmark4444/Magic-Club/README.md

 # [Techniques]

-[1] tried axios, jQuery.ajax, decided to use fetch
+[1] tried axios, and jQuery.ajax, decided to use fetch -- stick to vanilla JS

-[2] tried view engine Handlebars, Ejs, decided to use Pug
+[2] tried view engine Handlebars, Ejs, decided to use Pug -- like its mixin

 [3] jQuery replaced by vanilla JS